jonathancross/j-renamer/README.md

 ### Additional tips:
 1. The `-start` option only applies to the resulting file names, not the input names.<br>
-   The input file names are completly controlled by the input pattern so this may lead to unexpected behavior:
+   The input file names are completely controlled by the input pattern so this may lead to unexpected behavior:

    Given these files: 1.jpg, 2.jpg, 3.jpg